thanasibakis/gcdyn-analyses/README.md

 `data-analysis/`
 - Analysis of our real experimental dataset
-- See Section 3.3 of the paper
+- See Section *Analysis of experimental data* in the paper

 `simulation-studies/`
 - A collection of simulation studies to test our method under various model misspecifications
-- See Section 3.2 of the paper
+- See Section *Simulation studies* in the paper

 `type-spaces/`
 - Code to compute our type space and type change rate matrix
-- See Section 3.1 of the paper
+- See Section *Adapting our methodology to the experimental setup of DeWitt, Vora, Taraki et al. (2025)* in the paper